CaltechOpticalObservatories/hispec/hispec/util/xeryon/README.md

 This module provides a Python interface to communicate with and control Xeryon precision stages.
 It supports serial communication, axis movement, settings management, and safe handling of errors and edge cases.

 ## Features
-- Serial communication with Xeryon controllers
+- Serial or TCP/IP communication with Xeryon controllers
 - Multi-axis system support
 - Configurable stage settings from a file
 - Blocking/non-blocking movement